 Rather than starting 2019 off the same way, we turned to Lonely Planet's team of well-traveled editors to find out which self care-focused wellness retreats can help us relax, recharge, and equip us with the skills for sticking to our goals in the year ahead.
-From a relaxing getaway located in Germany's famous Baden-Baden spa town to a spiritually minded escape conveniently nestled in New York's Catskill Mountains, these are vacations that just so happen to have muscle-toning, blood-pressure-lowering, and nutrition-adjusting benefits.
+From a relaxing getaway located in Germany's famous Baden-Baden spa town to a spiritually minded escape conveniently nestled in New York's Catskill Mountains, these are vacations that just so happen to have blood-pressure-lowering and healthy lifestyle-building benefits.

 Straight from the pages of the publisher's latest travel guide, Wellness Escapes, here are five Lonely Planet editor-approved wellness retreats that will help you become the person you want to be in 2019, no matter your goal for the New Year.